dcos/dcos-cli/CONTRIBUTING.md

 You can use `make test` to run unit tests, in order to run integration tests please follow [these instructions](https://github.com/dcos/dcos-cli#integration-tests).

+## Completion scripts

+If your PR introduces a new command or adds/updates CLI flags, make sure to update the completion script as well, it can be found in `./pkg/cmd/completion/completion.sh`.

 ## Thanks!

 The DC/OS CLI Team